davidmorton0/MillionthFibonacciKata/README.md

 Solution for Codewars problem: The Millionth Fibonacci Kata - 3 kyu

+Uses the approach in Method 6 from: https://www.geeksforgeeks.org/program-for-nth-fibonacci-number/ to calculate the the answer in O(Log n) Time

 Details:

 The year is 1214.
 One night, Pope Innocent III awakens to find the the archangel Gabriel floating before him.
 Gabriel thunders to the pope: